Cleanliness and log-characteristic cycles for vector bundles with flat connections

-\begin{remark} On one hand, one can check that the condition that $\partial$ is of rational type is not used in the proof here, if we define radii of convergence as in \cite[Definition~1.2.8]{kedlaya-xiao}.
-On the other hand, we do not know how to generalize this to a broader class of rings because we need to make sure that $\partial$ is continuous with respect to the new valuation $v_\lambda$, which is not obvious if $v_\lambda$ is too arbitrary. \end{remark}

-\begin{remark} We also want to point out that this argument only applies to the piece with smallest $\partial$-radii.
-In general, one expect the ``product" of refined $\partial$-radii from the pieces with $l$ smallest $\partial$-radii for any $l$, to lie in $R^\alg$, if suitably normalized. \end{remark}
+\begin{remark} We also want to point out that this argument only applies to the submodule with the smallest $\partial$-radii.
+In general, one expects the ``product" of refined $\partial$-radii from the pieces with $l$ smallest $\partial$-radii for any $l$, to lie in $R^\alg$, if suitably normalized. \end{remark}